Speleology is the academic study of caves and cave systems.

 What Is the Job Demand for Speleologists?

-Job demand for all geoscientists is expected to increase some 14% between 2016 and 2026.
-This is twice the rate of the accumulated job average in the US.
-However, whether this translates specifically for speleologists is another matter.
+Job demand for all geoscientists is expected to increase some 7% between 2020 and 2030.
 Most work is likely to be in government roles for environmental protection and continued need for mineralogy prospecting and fossil fuel survey.
-There will always be demand in the education sector and with the multidisciplinary approach of speleology, these transferable and broad skills may become more useful.
+There will always be demand in the education sector and with the multidisciplinary approach of speleology, these transferable and broad skills may become more useful.*

 What Are the Education Requirements to Become a Speleologist?